 “Stretching after a workout will help you open up your muscles just a little bit deeper, because they’re super warm from the activity you just did,” Sheppard says.

 With three days left in the challenge, I hit a back squat PR during CrossFit.
 This success was likely not a coincidence.
 Tight hips = weaker booty.
-One study found that when athletes with tight hips squatted, a chain reaction occurred and they had decreased muscle activation in both the hip flexors and extensors (think: the booty).
+One found that when athletes with tight hips squatted, a chain reaction occurred and they had decreased muscle activation in both the hip flexors and extensors (think: the booty).

 Maybe opening my hips for those extra few minutes a day had helped me increase the activation of the muscles in my booty, which led to me squatting more weight.
 I’ll thank my recently loosened hips for my magically stronger rear. *Prayer hands* thank you, Blogilates.